The 6.2-Mile Key West Open Water Swim

 I'm self-funded, but you can contribute to me directly if you feel like it.

-My ultimate dream is to provide a free, practical resource for people right after diagnosis - to close that last mile between "You're diabetic" and "How will I ever do anything active again?"
+My ultimate dream is to provide a free, practical source of information for people struggling with how to balance diabetes and exercise--to close that last mile between "You're diabetic" and "How will I ever do anything active again?"
 In the mean time, though, we can help each other.

 Right now, you can point people to one or all of these Facebook groups: Type 1 Diabetic Athletes, TypeOneRun and its many local chapters, the local chapters of my own Diabetes & Exercise Alliance, and the Diabetic Ultra Endurance Athletes Facebook group.
 There are many more, around the world, but these will get any T1 off to a good start.